linode/docs/docs/platform/kvm.md

 ### Console

-On Linode-KVM, the console device moves from *hvc0* in Xen to *ttyS0* .
+On KVM Linodes, the console device moves from *hvc0* in Xen to *ttyS0* .

 ### Virtual Machine Mode